thomas-/rhubarb/README.md

     python scanner.py init

-To update the database at a later date, eg, to add new files and have them be propageted to the database run:
+To update the database at a later date, eg, to add new files and have them be added to the database run:

     python scanner.py update